laravel/vapor-docs/1.0/resources/databases.md

 ## Upgrading Databases

 You may upgrade a Vapor managed MySQL database via the Vapor UI or the `database:upgrade` CLI command.
-Upgrading Postgres databases is not supported.
 When upgrading a database, a new database is created with the same configuration and credentials as the original database:

 ```bash
 vapor database:upgrade current-database-name new-database-name